uc-cdis/gen3sdk-python/docs/howto/externalFileDownloading.md

 }
 ```

-The `'external_oidc_idp'` field is required.
-It is used to determine how to get a token from the `workspace token service`.

-The `'file_retriever'` field is also required.
+The `'file_retriever'` field is required.
 It is used to determine how to retrieve the file.

+The `'external_oidc_idp'` field is required if retrieving the file(s) requires to get a token from the `workspace token service`. if the file(s) can be retrieved without any tokens, this field could be omitted.

 The `'study_id'` and `'file_id'` fields are allowed but are not required.